 Resilience and renewal: LifeWatch ERIC's Journey in 2023

-In 2023, LifeWatch ERIC overcame significant challenges through resilience, flexibility, and strong support
+In 2023, LifeWatch ERIC overcame significant challenges through resilience, flexibility, and strong support from its partners.

 The organisation expanded its infrastructure, solidified its global collaborations, and strengthened its role as a leading research infrastructure in biodiversity and ecosystems.